 Pluto TV is an interesting mashup of channels.
 Owned by Viacom, Pluto is essentially a free, ad-supported VOD (video on demand) service with occasional, outside licensing for their more than 250+ channels.

 There are a chunk of stations that are dedicated to specific shows (how about the Adams Family station?), but the majority of stations are more classic versions, like CNN or Comedy Central.
 Since Viacom owns them, you'll get a lot of Viacom channels.
+Other streaming options include shows from AMC, Discovery Channel, and WE tv.

 They also have an eclectic collection of older movies on demand, like all of the classic James Bond films, along with a few award winners and some other random titles.
 All told, they claim to have “1000s of movies.”
+They have tons of newer movies to stream for free as well, like 2016's Arrival.

 Crackle is a joint venture partially backed by Sony Pictures that consists of both original television shows as well as older favorites, such as Roseanne, Charlie's Angels, 3rd Rock From the Sun, and The Facts of Life.